 From Anne Moss: Narendra and I have been emailing back and forth for a few months.
 While suicide is stigmatized here in the US, it’s even worse in Nepal, home of Mt.
 Everest and a country that ranks number 8 in the world for completed suicides and one of the poorest and least developed of the third world countries.

 There are no resources in Nepal for suicide and Narendra has been working tirelessly, without funding, to create an ambitious training program to educate citizens to recognize and offer peer to peer support that is in keeping with their culture of family first.
 I hope you’ll be willing to donate the price of a cup of coffee to help Nepal help themselves when it comes to suicide prevention.
 Narendra’s note to me below.
-Her tireless passion has touched me deeply and I am overwhelmed by how much she has accomplished with so few financial resources.
+His tireless passion has touched me deeply and I am overwhelmed by how much he has accomplished with so few financial resources.

 Greetings from Katmandu, Nepal

 I am Narendra Sngh Thagunna PhD, President and Founder of The School Of Psychology (TSOP) Nepal, Psychologist, Researcher, Consultant, and CEO of Psychdesk Foundation, and a suicide prevention activist in Nepal.